corda/corda-docs-portal/content/en/docs/cenm/1.2/pki-guide.md

                 An entity’s certificate binds the legal name of the entity to its public key, with the signature of the certificate’s issuer providing the attestation to this binding.
                 As well as issuing certificates, each CA is also responsible for maintaining information about certificate’s validity.
                 Certificates can become invalid due to different reasons (e.g. keys being compromised or cessation of operation) and as such need to be revoked.

-                To be able to know which certificates are valid and which are revoked, each CA maintains a Certificate Revocation List (CRL).
+To be able to know whether a certificate has been revoked, each CA maintains a Certificate Revocation List (CRL).
                 That CRL needs to be published such that it can be accessed by anybody who may participate in the network.
+By default the CRL is exposed via the Identity Manager service, although it is recommended that this endpoint is wrapped in a caching HTTP proxy.
+This proxy layer can be behind a load balancer, providing high availability for delivery of the CRL.

 With all of the above in mind, the output of the PKI Tool execution is a certificate hierarchy comprising of the key pairs (for each defined entity)
                 accompanied with the certificates associated with those key pairs as well as signed static certificate revocation lists.